priyanshuakv/Power_Bi_Dashboards/README.md

 # Featured Dashboards

-Explore the dashbiard below.
+Explore the dashboard below.
 Each has its own dedicated README with more details on th build process and specific features.

 ## Data Jobs Dashboard (V1 - Comprehensive exploration)